AmmarMian/learning_rust/recursive_structures/README.md

 ### Reading

-- [] Read more about Box, Rc, RefCell, and Cell.
+- [] (started) Read more about Box, Rc, RefCell, and Cell.
-- [] Find some neat algorithms to implement.
+- [x] Find some neat algorithms to implement.

 ### Data structures
-- [] Implement a simple linked list using Box.
+- [x] Implement a simple linked list using Box.
 - [] Implement a simple binary tree using Box.
 - [] Implement a simple graph using Box.